Get started with Knox Guard

 Before proceeding, ensure you have the following:

-- Access to the Knox Admin Portal.
-For information on how to apply for access, see Set up Samsung Knox with a Samsung account.
+• Access to the Knox Admin Portal.
+For information on how to apply for access, see Create a Samsung Knox account.

 Step 1: Request approval for a Knox Guard account